top of page

 Credit Balance Refunds - Refund checks are issued to students when excess funds exist on their accounts after crediting Title IV funds.
 Refunds will be issued as soon as possible but no later than fourteen (14) days after: (1) the date of the first day of class, (2) the date the credit balance occurs, or (3) the date the student rescinds authorization to hold a credit balance.

 Payment of Prior Year Charges - In general, ICO does not apply current aid funds to prior year balances.
-A student may request in writing to use current year credits to cover prior year charges that are less than $100.00.
+A student may request in writing to use the current year credits to cover prior year charges that are less than $100.00.

 Request to Transfer